essfeed/php-ess/README.md

 # Contributing

 Contributions to the project are welcome.
 Feel free to fork and improve.
-I accept pull requests and issues, especially when tests are included.
+We accept pull requests and issues, especially when tests are included.

 # License